cheshire137/gogoamazonwish/README.md

 # GoGo Amazon Wish

-A Go library to get items from an Amazon wish list.
-Unofficial as Amazon shut down their wish list API.
-This uses web scraping to get the items off a specified wish list.
+A Go library to get items from an Amazon wishlist.
+Unofficial as Amazon shut down their wishlist API.
+This uses web scraping to get the items off a specified wishlist.